 Kieran puts special emphasis on Modern Physics (electron and nucleus) and the Particle Physics option.
 There can be a great return in studying these topics as they often yield 50% of the Section B questions.

-To download the full list of topics which will be covered in this Physics course click here.
+To download the full list of topics which will be covered in these Leaving Cert Physics grinds click here.

 Meet your Physics Teacher – Kieran Mills: Kieran Mills has 25 years’ experience teaching Physics.
 He has co-written several books including Leaving Certificate Physics Sample Papers.
 Kieran has been an expert contributor on Physics on RTÉ Radio.